-Honey Boo Boo Mom, ‘Mama’ June Shannon’s Extreme Weight Loss: ‘From Not To Hot’
+Honey Boo Boo Mom, ‘Mama June’ Shannon’s Extreme Weight Loss: ‘From Not To Hot’

 What Does Honey Boo Boo’s Mama June Look Like Now?

-Mama June has been criticized in the past for feeding Honey Boo Boo on a diet of sugary snacks and energy drinks.
-This led to Honey Boo Boo’s obesity, and to the child having medical intervention to help control her weight.
+Mama June has been criticized in the past for feeding Honey Boo Boo a diet of sugary snacks and energy drinks.
+This led to Honey Boo Boo’s obesity and to the child having medical intervention to help control her weight.
 Many would argue that Mama June’s weight loss transformation would not have been possible without surgical intervention.

 Too Fab reported that the official trailer for Mama June’s new show plays on unlikely events.
-The trailer claims that “if Donald Trump can become president, and the Chicago Cubs can win the World Series, then Mama June can get skinny. ” The teaser shows Mama June struggling with a change in her diet and undergoing grueling workouts with her personal trainer.
+The trailer claims that “if Donald Trump can become president, and the Chicago Cubs can win the World Series, then Mama June can get skinny.”
+The teaser shows Mama June struggling with a change in her diet and undergoing grueling workouts with her personal trainer.
 It also shows Honey Boo Boo telling her mom that she shouldn’t undergo surgery because “she looks fine the way she is.”

 Clearly, Mama June doesn’t agree with Honey Boo Boo.
-The surgery went ahead, and Mama June is now less than half the woman she was.
-You wonder if Mama June finally got a wakeup call when she tells viewers that “there is a skinnier person inside of me.”
+The surgery went forward, and Mama June is now less than half the woman she was.
+You wonder if Mama June finally got a wake-up call when she tells viewers that “there is a skinnier person inside of me.”

-On the trailer, Mama June admits that she weighs over 350 lbs., and confesses that she knows that carrying that amount of weight could kill her.
+On the trailer, Mama June admits that she weighs over 350 pounds and confesses that she knows that carrying that amount of weight could kill her.

 “This surgery is the scariest thing I’ve ever done but I mean there is a skinnier person inside of me.”

-In an interview with In Touch, Mama June explained why she decided that she had to lose weight, and said that she hopes she can inspire others to follow her lead.
+In an interview with In Touch, Mama June explained why she decided that she had to lose weight and said that she hopes she can inspire others to follow her lead.

 “I just decided it was time for a change, to be more healthy and to do something for myself because I do so much for everybody else.
-At first, people were saying, ‘You’re losing weight, you look great,’ and I just ran with it.”
+At first, people were saying, ‘You’re losing weight, you look great,’ and I just ran with it.

 “I hope that somebody will realize that’s going through the same weight loss struggles that they’re not alone and realize it’s not all peaches and cream.
 I hope one person gets something out of it, that they realize the struggles are real.
 I’d tell people who are struggling with weight, just take it one day at a time.
 Don’t give up.”